Level: Form III (7th–9th grades)

 - Novare Earth Science textbook

-- One 3-ring binder + lined paper
+- 3-ring binder (or a dedicated tabbed section in a multi-subject binder) + lined paper

-- Ruler
+- Scissors